sparkflows/sparkflows-docs/docs/user-guide/machine-learning/index.rst

 Machine Learning
 ==========

-Fire Insights has extensive ML capabilities.
-It has a number of nodes for doing ML.
+Sparkflows has extensive ML capabilities.
+It has a number of processors to enable Machine Learning usecases at scale.

-Fire Insights supports a variety of ML engines : Apache Spark ML, H2O, Scikit-learn, Prophet, ARIMA, Keras and Statsmodel.
+Sparkflows supports a variety of ML engines : Apache Spark ML, H2O, Scikit-learn, Prophet, ARIMA, Keras and Statsmodels.

 .. panels::
     :container: container-lg pb-3